medcomdk/dk-medcom-carecommunication/docs/index.md

 <p>&nbsp;</p>

 ### 1.1 Clinical guidelines for application
 The clinical guidelines for application are the foundation for the CareCommunication standard.
-It describes the clinical needs for the modernization, the requirements for the content of the standard and how the standard supports the business requirements.
+It describes the clinical needs for the CareCommunication, the requirements for the content of the standard and how the standard supports the business requirements.
 It is the primary textual part of the documentation for CareCommunication.
 It is important for both implementers and business specialists to understand the clinical guidelines for application to ensure that the implemented standard supports the requirements.

 Below, the clinical guidelines for application in  Danish can be found:<br> [Danish: Sundhedsfaglige retningslinjer for anvendelse](assets/documents/Clinical-guidelines-DA.md) <br>